-Approval of type, etc., of radio equipment (Paragraph 13(5)).
+Approval of type, etc., of communication, navigation and surveillance equipment (Paragraph 13(5)).

-9. In respect of an application for the grant of an approval under paragraph 13(5) of the Order of radio equipment or the manner of the installation thereof, the applicant shall pay for all expenses incurred by reason of anything done during, in or incidental to the investigation, including the cost of manpower of \$90 per man-hour.
+9. In respect of an application for the grant of an approval under paragraph 13(5) of the Order of any communication, navigation or surveillance equipment of an aircraft or the manner of installation of the communication, navigation or surveillance equipment, the fee to be paid by an applicant is the cost of all expenses incurred by the Authority by reason of anything done during, in or incidental to the investigation in relation to the application, including the following manpower costs: